 The skin is beautiful when it is healthy.
-In order to stay healthy, the skin needs numerous vitamins, minerals and a lot of moisture.
+For it to stay healthy, the skin needs numerous vitamins, minerals and a lot of moisture.
 Healthy nutrition and adequate hydration are important for this.

 Daily cleaning and care also help to keep the skin healthy.
 Mild washing lotions that respect the pH of the skin should be preferred.
 Care products that are used on the delicate skin of the face should avoid ingredients such as preservatives or perfume.
 This can cause irritation.